loadsys/CakePHP-Sitemap/README.md

 Download this: http://github.com/loadsys/CakePHP-Sitemap/zipball/master
 Unzip that download.
-Copy the resulting folder to app/plugins
+Copy the resulting folder to app/Plugin
-Rename the folder you just copied to [PLUGIN_NAME]
+Rename the folder you just copied to Sitemap

 ###GIT Submodule